LinShiHe/hello-world/README.md

 # hello-world
-this is my fist repostory .
-(Founded in November 12,2018)
+Hello everyone !
+This is my first object,today is November 12,2018;